 The committee also considers issues such as appraisals, training and director development and monitors the development of management talent below board level.

 The committee is responsible for our directors’ remuneration policy and oversight of the groups’ remuneration strategy.
 Our remuneration strategy seeks to provide a competitive pay and rewards package to employees that is comparable to other companies in the financial services sector.
 Our reputation and the reputation of our employees plays an important role in the growth and development of our business, and our remuneration policy is designed to ensure that we continue to attract the best talent, whilst aligning this with our shareholders’ interests.

 Group risk committee

 The committee is responsible for; advising the board on the groups overall risk appetite and risk tolerance, supporting the board’s risk assessment of any proposed strategic business changes and providing guidance to other committees.
 The committee reviews the current business risks and a ‘watch list’ of emerging risks and issues, identifies risk trends and correlations, reviews the risk assessment process and metrics used and reviews the risk-related aspects of key regulatory documents.

 The committee is supported in its duties by the risk management committee and the group executive committee.
 The risk management committee consists of representatives from all the different business units and reviews all the different risks within the business at an operational level.
 The executive committee reviews the risks as identified by the risk management committee from a group wide perspective, and within the framework of group strategy.
 These discussions form the basis for debate and challenge of the key risks and emerging risks by the group risk committee.

-More information on the activities of the committee and our work in relation to risk management can be found in our annual report and accounts.
+More information on the activities of the committee and our work in relation to risk management can be found in our report and accounts.